Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-consent/edge-consent-release-notes.md

 ## April 5, 2021

-### iOS AEPEdgeConsent
+### iOS & Android AEPEdgeConsent

-The Adobe Experience Platform Edge Consent (AEPEdgeConsent\) mobile extension is now available in iOS!
+The Adobe Experience Platform Edge Consent (AEPEdgeConsent\) mobile extension is now available in iOS and Android!
 This extension allows for sending a user's consent preferences to Adobe Experience Platform and Adobe Experience Cloud solutions, by leveraging Experience Edge capabilities.